prabhat1707/EasyWayLocation/README.md

 ## Google Map Route

 #### If you want to add map route feature in your apps you can use this along with this lib by adding DirectionUtil Class to make you work more easier.
-This is lib will help you to draw route maps between two point LatLng along its with waypoints.
+This is lib will help you to draw route maps between two-point LatLng along it's with waypoints.

 ## In Your GoogleMap Ready

-#### Make sure you enable google map and google map direction in google developer console.
+#### Make sure you enable google map and google map direction in the google developer console.

 ````
 wayPoints.add(LatLng(37.423669, -122.090168))